 to contemporary interpretations of yoga and meditation practices, they all form part of the Kali Yuga Age apocalypse documented in many of the stories

-in this series.
-Some are manuals on meditation and some declare philosophies or evoke sentiments that are not new - simply told in a modern vernacular: American Thangka.
+in this art series of thangka inspired books.
+Some are manuals on meditation, and some declare philosophies or evoke sentiments that are not new - simply told in a modern vernacular: American Thangka.

-American Tangka is an effort to receive one of these transmissions from the Far East and present it from
+American Tangka is an effort to act on one of these transmissions from the Far East and present it from

 the East Coast of the United States in an attempt to further transmit these stories and formats to an audience

-without regard for obsolete boundaries, of East and West, and to enlighten and delight the human experience.
+without regard for boundaries, of East and West, and to enlighten and delight the human experience.

 American Thangka will be available at StudioA in Washington DC in the Fall/Winter of 2022.